thenexthub/Codira/docs/ReferenceGuides/UnderscoredAttributes.md

    you would for a native Objective-C class.
-Since you're handwriting these headers, you can write them just as you would for an Objective-C class: splitting them across multiple files, grouping related declarations together, adding comments, declaring Swift behavior using C attributes or API notes, etc.
+Since you're handwriting these headers, you can write them just as you would for an Objective-C class: splitting them across multiple files, grouping related declarations together, adding comments, declaring Codira behavior using C attributes or API notes, etc.

-2. Import your headers into Swift using a bridging header or umbrella header so Swift can see them.
+2. Import your headers into Codira using a bridging header or umbrella header so Codira can see them.

-3. Implement your class using a mixture of `@implementation` declarations in `.m` files and `@_objcImplementation extension`s in `.swift` files.
-Each `@interface` should have exactly one corresponding implementation; don't try to implement some members of a single `@interface` in ObjC and others in Swift.
+3. Implement your class using a mixture of `@implementation` declarations in `.m` files and `@_objcImplementation extension`s in `.code` files.
+Each `@interface` should have exactly one corresponding implementation; don't try to implement some members of a single `@interface` in ObjC and others in Codira.

-   * To implement the main `@interface` of a class in Swift, use `@_objcImplementation extension ClassName`.
+   * To implement the main `@interface` of a class in Codira, use `@_objcImplementation extension ClassName`.

-   * To implement a category in Swift, use `@_objcImplementation(CategoryName) extension ClassName`.
+   * To implement a category in Codira, use `@_objcImplementation(CategoryName) extension ClassName`.

 The members of an `@_objcImplementation` extension should fall into one of three categories:

-* **Swift-only members** include any member marked `final`.
-These are not `@objc` or `dynamic` and are only callable from Swift.
-Use these for Swift-only APIs, random helper methods, etc.
+* **Codira-only members** include any member marked `final`.
+These are not `@objc` or `dynamic` and are only callable from Codira.
+Use these for Codira-only APIs, random helper methods, etc.

 * **ObjC helper members** include any non-`final` member marked `fileprivate` or `private`.
 These are implicitly `@objc dynamic`.
 Use these for action